tim0git/terraform-aws-gameday-template/README.md

 ### Unicorns don't use the internet? 🚫

 Now we are going to be using aws managed services.
-It's just a fact of life, something is going to have be kept in secrets or parameter store and you dont want to send all of your valuable logs ect out over the public internet so its time to create some private connections between these services and your VPC.
+It's just a fact of life, something is going to have be kept in secrets or parameter store, and you don't want to send all of your valuable logs ect out over the public internet, it's time to create some private connections between these services and your VPC.

 In the terminal run `make vpc_endpoints`